survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 * Webpack's `watch` mode is the first step towards a better development experience.
 You can have webpack compile bundles as you edit your source.
 * Webpack's `--env` parameter allows you to control configuration target through terminal.
 You receive the passed `env` through a function interface.
 * WDS can refresh the browser on change.
-It also implements Hot Module Replacement.
+It also implements **Hot Module Replacement**.
+* The default WDS setup can be problematic on certain systems.
+For this reason, more resource intensive polling is an alternative.
 * WDS can be integrated to an existing Node server using a middleware.
 This gives you more control than relying on the command line interface.
 * WDS does far more than refreshing and HMR.
 For example proxying allows you to connect it with other servers.